DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 });
 ```

-The following code implements the `create` function, which simply store the given todo in the todo array.
-Note the promise based
+For example, the following code implements the `create` function, which simply store the given todo in the todo array.
-interface:
+Note the promise based interface:

 ```
 // services/persist/local-storage.js